A Glove's Biodegradation Process in Anaerobic Landfill

 To understand how well a biodegradable nitrile glove performs, it is important to know how nitrile biodegradability is tested and measured.
 It is also important to understand these testing methods to understand competitive claims or “product advantages."

-ASTM Testing Methods for Biodegradable Claims
+ASTM Testing Methods for Validating Biodegradable Claims

 To ensure consumers they’re buying sustainable hand protection with verified product claims, there are two accepted and respected methods for testing biodegradability: ASTM D5511 and ASTM D5526 test certifications.
 These certifications were established to determine the anaerobic biodegradation (the degradation of compounds by microorganisms in the absence of oxygen) of plastics in accelerated landfill conditions.
 The major difference between the two ASTM International test methods revolves around the length of time and accuracy.
+Biodegradable technologies, such as Eco Best Technology® (EBT) and EcoTek® meet the ASTM testing standards for biodegradability.

 The Biodegradation Process